mastah43/CarND-Advanced-Lane-Lines/README.md

 It will not run with python 2.
-You could also use the file [requirements.txt](requirements.txt) to setup a conda environment with all the required dependencies but having the following python 3 versions of the packages numpy, opencv, matplotlib installed should be sufficient.
+You could also use the file [requirements.txt](requirements.txt) to setup a conda environment with all the required dependencies but having the following python 3 versions of the packages numpy, opencv, matplotlib, moviepy installed should be sufficient.

 ## Files
 The following files are contained: